FroeMic/TUM-IN-Protein-Prediction-1/lectures/13-alignments-1.md

 ##### Local vs Global Alignment: What is better?

-What is better?
+**Question: **What is better?
 High sequence identity of a short \(local\) sequence, or worse sequence identity when matching a longer sequence?
 How can we decide?

+> Compile the probability of randomly matching a sequence considering the background distribution.
+The result of this would be a substitution matrix such as BLOSUM62.

+**Question: **Is identity the best way to match two sequences?

+> Not necessarily: What we really find is similar biological function.
+Some amino acids might have similar biophysical features and could be swapped without any significant influence on the structure of the protein.
+Such matches should also be considered 'postive'.
+>
+> Building a scoring matrix based on evolutionary conserved residues does optimize the algorithm.